aws-samples/aws-cdk-examples/python/serverless-backend/README.md

             6. Complete creating the user and save the username and password for later use
             7. Go to your terminal to run some AWS CLI commands.

                 The password for the new user needs to be permanent.
 To do so, run the following command (Change the value of user-pool-id to the deployed Cognito User Pool ID.
-Change the username and password to your created values): aws cognito-idp admin-set-user-password \
+Change the username and password to your created values):

+                aws cognito-idp admin-set-user-password \
                 --user-pool-id us-east-1_xxxxxx\
                 --username usernameExample \
                 --password passwordExample \
                 --permanent

                 Next, the IdToken of the account needs to be retrieved.
 To do so, run the following command (Change the value of client-id to the deployed Cognito User Pool Client ID.
 Change the username and password to your created values): aws cognito-idp initiate-auth -—region us-east-1Example —-auth-flow USER_PASSWORD_AUTH -—client-id XXXXXXXXXXXXXXXXXX -—auth-parameters USERNAME=usernameExample,PASSWORD=passwordExample

                 Note: Ensure the region name matches where the stack was deployed in.
                 For example, if you have deployed your stack in us-east-1, then your region would be "us-east-1"
                 This command will return multiple keys.
 Save the IdToken for later use

             - Use Postman to test your API endpoint

+                Note: Postman is developed by a third-party company.
+It isn't developed or supported by Amazon Web Services (AWS).
+                To learn more about using Postman, or for assistance with issues related to Postman, see the [Support center](https://www.postman.com/support/) on the Postman website.

                 1. Navigate to the Resources section of the CloudFormation in the console
                 2. Find the created API Gateway by searching AWS::ApiGateway::RestApi and click on Physical ID